“If you travel so much, what’s your dating life like?”

 I suppose it’s a reasonable, though invasive, thing to wonder about.
 To my fellow solo female travelers, do you get this question too?

 Human beings are wired for connection.
-Though I can feel fulfilled from my close friendships and enriched by the time that I spend alone (and I do!), of course I still desire partnerships of the romantic kind.
+Though I can feel fulfilled from my close friendships and enriched by the time that I spend alone, of course I still desire partnerships of the romantic kind.

 I haven’t been totally single throughout my time abroad.
 I’ve skipped detailing most of my relationships here because I don’t think it’s relevant to a blog that inspires women to travel alone, but on behalf of all of us solo female travelers, I just want to say: